 A Maine Coon will either sleep, play or hunt during the night.
 This is dependent to an extent on what you allow them to do.

 Are Wild Cats Nocturnal?

-Although there aren’t any Maine Coon cats that are known to live in the wild, there are dozens of
+Although Maine Coon cats no longer live as wild cats, there are dozens of